-In previous FA guidance, we set out the adaptations that were required to the playing of the game, to align to the Government's team sports framework.
-This included not prolonging elements of the game where players will be in close proximity (i.e. free kicks and corners) and avoiding team huddles and handshakes (for example).
+In previous FA guidance, we set out the required adaptations to the playing of the game, to align to the Government's team sports framework.
+This included not prolonging elements of the game where players will be in close proximity and avoiding team huddles and handshakes (for example).

 As part of step four, these adaptations will no longer be required by the Government and so have been removed from The FA guidance.
-However, clubs and leagues should consider whether they should tailor their approach, as needed (for example, continuing to discourage players from shaking hands or maintaining distancing in and around the field of play such as dugouts).
+However, clubs and leagues should consider whether they should tailor their approach as needed (for example, continuing to discourage players from shaking hands or maintaining distancing in and around the field of play - such as dugouts).